 The Company and its subsidiaries utilize foreign currency borrowings, foreign exchange contracts and foreign currency swap agreements to hedge exchange rate risk that are associated with certain transactions and investments denominated in foreign currencies.
-Similarly, overseas subsidiaries generally structure their liabilities to match the currency-denomination of assets in each region.
+Similarly, overseas subsidiaries structure their liabilities to match the currency-denomination of assets in each region.
+A certain subsidiary holds option agreements, futures and foreign exchange contracts for the purpose of economic hedges against minimum guarantee risk of variable annuity and variable life insurance contracts.